Skip to main content

 The works are grounded in porcelain and sometsuke, a technique in which cobalt pigment is painted beneath a clear glaze and fired at high temperatures, creating a blue-and-white design.
 Named a Living National Treasure (ningen kokuhō) in 1977, Kondō Yūzō expanded this tradition beyond established pictorial and functional conventions.
 Later generations approached his legacy not as a template but as a point of departure.
 Across vessels and sculptural forms, each artist engages material, surface, and form in distinct ways, moving between function and nonfunction, continuity and change.
 For Kondō Takahiro, this inheritance extends into the present through works attentive to the power of nature and contemporary experiences.
 Together, these sixty works by four Kondō family artists offer a focused meditation on transmission, experimentation, and the enduring expressive capacity of clay.

-This exhibition organized by the Seattle Art Museum is based on the exhibition Transcendent Clay/Kondō: A Century of Japanese Ceramic Art, originally presented by the Lowe Art Museum at the University of Miami and guest curated by Joe Earle.
-The Seattle Art Museum is grateful to Carol and Jeffrey Horvitz, whose generosity and enthusiasm makes this exhibition possible.
+Organized by SAM, this exhibition is based on Transcendent Clay/Kondo: A Century of Japanese Ceramic Art, originally presented by the Lowe Art Museum, University of Miami, and guest curated by Joe Earle.

 Related events